dirkjan/portfolio/pages/home.md

 permalink: "/"
 title: "Dirk-Jan Hoek"
 description: "Senior UX designer with extensive experience in development.
 Sharp eye for detail and creative in finding solutions.
 Excellent verbal and written skills."
-meta_description: "Jekyll Curate is a premium Jekyll blog theme"
+meta_description: "Dirk-Jan Hoek is an experienced designer and developer."
-meta_title: Jekyll Curate - Premium Portfolio Theme
+meta_title: Portfolio Dirk-Jan Hoek
 subscribe: false

 projects:
   heading: "" # "Projects"
   sub_heading: "" # "A collection of our recent work"
-  limit: 4
+  limit: 6
   sort: date # date | weight
   view_more_button_text: "" # "More Projects"
   view_more_button_link: "" # "/projects"